The History of Our Orchard & Inn

 Camp Grant and the Apache Conflict

 As tensions with the Apache intensified, Camp Grant was established in 1856 at the junction of the San Pedro River and Aravaipa Creek.
-In 1871, the Apache agreed to stop their raids and settle near the camp.
-However, that same year, the infamous Camp Grant Massacre occurred when Tucson citizens, along with Tohono O’odham people, attacked and killed over 100 Apaches in retaliation for continued raids.
-Following the massacre, Camp Grant was moved to the south side of Mount Graham in 1872 due to rising malaria cases.
-Soon after, 1,500 Aravaipa and Pinal Apache were relocated to San Carlos.
+In 1871, the Apache, led by Chief Eskiminzin, agreed to stop their raids and settle near the camp, seeking protection under U.S. military oversight.
+However, that same year, the infamous Camp Grant Massacre occurred on April 30, when a group of Tucson citizens, Mexican Americans, and Tohono O’odham people attacked the Apache camp.
+The attackers killed 144 Apaches, primarily women and children, in a brutal surprise assault, leaving the men, who were out hunting, unable to defend their families.

 The Arrival of Settlers and Growth of Aravaipa